open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

 #### Dependencies

-You need to install following programs on your computer:
+You need to install the following programs on your computer:

 - **Git**
 [Git](https://git-scm.com) is an open source version control system that we use for communication and management for our software.
 More specifically, we use gitter.im for communication and github.com for software management.
 [Download](https://git-scm.com/download/win)